geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

 17. In the heading at the top of the page, **Flow &gt; Service Request Flow for new/modified tickets**, select **Flow** to return to the list of flows.

-18. Leave your browser and all its tabs open for the next task.
+18. Leave your Edge browser and all its tabs open for the next task.

 ### Task 2:  Edit your data loss prevention policy

-Although you created the DLP policy using the Flow Admin Center, the policy applies to all applications and flows in the Adatum Corporation environment.
+Although you created the DLP policy using the Power Platform admin center, the policy applies to all applications and flows in the Adatum Corporation environment.
 As such, the policy would apply for any Power App that uses these connections.

-Now that Holly has seen what happens when she creates a DLP policy that only includes the SharePoint connector, she realizes that she needs to update the policy to include both Outlook and SharePoint in the **Business data only** group.
-While this will allow her flow to work, it will also prevent any future flow or app from running if it uses SharePoint, Outlook, and any other connector, since the additional connector is not in the **Business data only** group.
-For example, if Holly creates a second flow that includes SharePoint, Outlook, and Twitter, this first flow would still work, but the second flow would not since Twitter is not included in the **Business data only** group for this policy.
+Now that Holly has seen what happens when she creates a DLP policy that only includes the SharePoint connector, she realizes that she needs to update the policy to include both Outlook and SharePoint in the group of **Business** connectors.
+While this will allow her flow to work, it will also prevent any future flow or app from running if it uses SharePoint, Outlook, and any other connector, since the additional connector is not in the **Business** group.
+For example, if Holly creates a second flow that includes SharePoint, Outlook, and Twitter, this first flow would still work, but the second flow would not since Twitter is not included in the **Business** group for this policy.

-In your role as Holly, you will update this DLP policy to include Outlook as an additional connector in the **Business data only** group.
+In your role as Holly, you will update this DLP policy to include Outlook as an additional connector in the **Business** group.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.

 2. You should still have your Edge browser open to the **Manage your flows | Microsoft Power Automate** tab, which should still be displaying the **Flows** window and the **Team flows** tab.
 ‎
-‎In your browser, select the **Microsoft Flow Admin Center** tab, which should be displaying the **Data loss prevention policies** window.
-If you closed this tab at the end of the prior task, then in the **Manage your flows | Microsoft Power Automate** tab, select the gear **(Settings)** icon, select **Admin center** in the **Settings** pane, and then in the **Microsoft Flow Admin Center,** select **Data policies.**
+‎In your browser, select the **Power Platform admin center** tab, which should be displaying the **Data policies** window.
+If you closed this tab at the end of the prior task, then in the **Manage your flows | Microsoft Power Automate** tab, select the gear **(Settings)** icon, select **Admin center** in the **Settings** pane, and then in the **Power Platform admin center,** select **Data policies.**

-3. In the **Data loss prevention policies** window, locate your policy in the list, and then select the **Pencil (Edit)** icon that appears to the far right of the screen for this policy.
+3. In the **Data policies** window, note how at the top of the screen it displays the **+New Policy** option.
+Now select the **DLP policy** that you created.
+Note how this caused the **Edit Policy** and **Delete Policy** options to appear next to the **+New Policy** option.
+Select **Edit Policy**.

 4. You will basically repeat the same steps that you performed in the prior task when you assigned the SharePoint connector to the policy; however, this time you will assign **Office 365 Outlook**.
 ‎